ETHZ-INS/epiwraps/README.md

 conservative (and arguably more calibrated) and 2) because the implementation does not rely on sliding windows, with default settings the peaks are narrower.

-The function can be used as follows:
+Although still experimental, the function can be used as follows:

 ```r
 peaks <- callPeaks("aligned.bam", "input.bam", paired=TRUE,